Virginia Car Accident Lawyer

 Common Injuries in a Virginia Car Accident

 Thankfully, vehicle safety has come a long way in the last few decades.
 Cars are designed with airbags, safety belts, and crumple zones, which are meant to absorb some of the impacts of an auto accident.
-However, even with these measures in place, severe injuries still occur in car accidents every day.
+However, even with these measures in place, severe injuries still occur in car accident case every day.
 They can range from a simple bruise all the way to a traumatic brain injury.

 After an accident you should look for the following injuries: